 The Board of Directors had set the goal that, by 2020, at least 25% of the shareholder-elected members of the Board of Directors should be women.
 The goal was reached in 2019 when two out of seven, or 28%, of the members were female.
 According to the Danish Financial Statement Act §99b this distribution is considered an equal distribution.
 The Board of Directors has therefore set a new goal that, by 2024, 30% of the shareholder-elected board members should be women.

-We wish to get a better representation of women at senior management level as women are currently the under-represented gender.
-We aim to identify all talents with leadership potential in the Group, irrespective of gender and want to identify and develop women who can grow into leaders and take on more responsibility or advance in their existing leadership roles.
-It continues to be our ambition, that by 2020 one third of the senior managers are women.
+We wish to have better representation of women at senior management level, as women are currently the under-represented gender.
+We aim to identify all talents with leadership potential in the Group, irrespective of gender, and want to identify and develop women who can grow into leaders and take on more responsibility or advance in their existing leadership roles.
+It continues to be our ambition that, in 2020, one-third of senior managers are women.
 We have not reached that goal yet.
-In 2017, 19% of the senior leaders were women.
-In our new organisation implemented by the end of 2018 in connection with the transformational programme Fuelling the Growth 20% of the top three levels of the organisation are women.
+In 2019, 20% of the top three levels of the organisation were women.

 Our Group’s performance tracking process covers approximately 1,800 employees across functions and geographies evaluating the individuals’ performance and potential.
-This process ensures that a gender diverse talent base is identified each year.
+This process helps ensure that a gender diverse talent base is identified each year.

-We have a tradition for channelling young university graduates with international profiles into key roles via our International Graduate Programme within marketing, sales and finance.
-The share of women recruited in the Programme from its inception to date is above 65% and we continued the trend as four out of the five international graduates recruited in 2018 are women.
+The Group has a tradition for channelling young university graduates with international profiles into key roles via our International Graduate Programme within marketing, sales and finance.
+The share of women recruited in the Programme from its inception Diversity and Inclusion to date is approximately 63%.

 Learn about some of the most commonly used tobaccos and where they come from